StamusNetworks/suricata-4-analysts/source/dns-threat-hunting.rst

 that will contain a `dns.rrname` that will not be directed to the organization domain.
 The part after `_msdcs` will be the domain name the system is registered too.

-This is usually a good technique to spot unexpected laptop in a network.
+This is usually a good technique to spot an unexpected laptop in a network.

 DNS update
 ----------